Making a DIY circular LED matrix

 (links are to the german amazon, those are not referrer links, just where we bought stuff)

-1. 7 meters of WS2812b with 60 leds per meter in total 420 (noice) LEDs link
+1. 7 meters of WS2812b with 60 leds per meter in total 420 (noice) LEDs (amazon)

-2. 1 esp32 (we used a D1 mini with usb c) link
+2. 1 esp32 (we used a D1 mini with usb c) (amazon)

-3. lots of small wires link
+3. some small wires

 4. usb cable (depending on the esp32 you use either usb-c or micro-usb) and plug (or a powerbank if you want to make it mobile)

-5. 3 plates of 40cm x 24cm plywood (we used 3mm thickness but it doesn’t really matter) link
+5. 3 plates of 40cm x 24cm plywood (we used 3mm thickness but it doesn’t really matter)

 6. 4 cardboards (40cm x 24cm, preferably 3mm thickness)